VISA Support: Student Visa For Spain

 Make sure you make an appointment with the nearest Spanish embassy as soon as possible to be safe.

-It is important you know the time frame of how long the course will be, so you know which visa to apply for (the course length will be stated in the C3S Business School admission letter).
-If you know the course you’re taking is not going to take more than three months, we recommend you apply for a short–term student visa.
-If the course lasts longer than 90 days, then you must have to apply for the student visa types available.
+It is important that you know the time frame for how long the course will be so you know which visa to apply for (the course length will be stated in the C3S Business School admission letter).
+If you know the course you’re taking is not going to take more than three months, we recommend you apply for a short-term student visa.
+If the course lasts longer than 90 days, then you must apply for the student visa types available.

 Note:

-For the full list of what documentation and requirement you need for either the tourist, short-term and long-term visas, click here
+For a full list of what documentation and requirements you need for long-term visas, click here

 Student VISA ApplicationDocumentation Guidelines:

-• 1 recent color photo in passport format
+- 2 recent color photos in passport format

-• Proof of accommodation information about your place of residence during your stay – such as booking documents of the hotel / address of accommodation (C3S offers accommodation Services upon Request, for more information click here)
+- Proof of accommodation information about your place of residence during your stay, such as booking documents of the hotel or address of accommodation.

-• A no-objections letter from your school or university confirming initial payments and acceptance to the program.
-University letters must include details about what you are studying and the year when you will finish your studies and other program specifications.
+- An admission letter from your school or university confirming initial payments and acceptance to the program University letters must include details about what you are studying, the year when you will finish your studies, and other programme specifications.

 Note:

-If you are supported by your spouse or parents, you must present proof of your civil status (marriage certificate or birth certificate) as well as the latest two bank statements of the person who is supporting you.
+- If you are supported by your spouse, parents or siblings, you must present proof of your civil status (marriage certificate or birth certificate) as well as the latest two bank statements of the person who is supporting you along with a sponsorship letter.

-• A Certificate of NO Criminal Conviction from every country that the applicant has lived in the last 5 years.
-Note that Certificates issued by local police stations are sometimes not accepted.
+- A Certificate of No Criminal Conviction from every country that the applicant has lived in the last 5 years for 180 Days or more.
+Note that Certificates issued by local police stations are not accepted.

-• The fee for the visa in cash (the fee might vary depending on the country in which you are applying).
+- The fee for the visa in cash/DD (the fee might vary depending on the country in which you are applying).
 You will find detailed information about the requested amount on the website of the Spanish Embassy of your country.

 Spelling mistakes in any of your documentation could lead to you being sent away from the embassy.
 Be thorough.

-**ALL DOCUMENTS NOT IN SPANISH MUST BE TRANSLATED BY A SWORN ENTITY AND LEGALIZED
+**THE DOCUMENTS, WHICH ARE NOT IN SPANISH MUST BE TRANSLATED BY AN AUTHORISED TRANSLATOR AND LEGALISED